anuj846k/meddrug-Agent.ai/README.md

 ***DATASETS USED:***

-🧬 *TamGen* – Generates new drug molecules based on AI training from millions of known compounds.
+🧬 *PubChem* – Generates new drug molecules based on AI training from millions of known compounds.
 🛠 *DeepPurpose* – Checks how well a drug binds to a target protein (key to effectiveness).
 🧠 *chemBERTa* – Creates a "map" of drug molecules to find similar ones.